zahradnik-io/youtube-scripts/Projects/ideas.md

 # Ideas

 ## JSC
+- Listmonk - custom mailing list
+- How to publish an Arduino library
+- How to migrate from TravisCI to GitHub Actions
 - Optimizing TCP connections on Arduino PLCs
 - Automated GitHub repo mirroring
 - A gentle introduction to GitHub Actions